 Important Financial Considerations

-- Tuition Adjustments: The Tuition Adjustment Policy determines the percentage of tuition that you will be charged if you drop a course after the regular drop deadline.
-The longer you stay in the course, the higher the percentage of tuition that you will be charged.
+• Tuition adjustments: The Tuition Adjustment Policy determines the percentage of tuition you will be charged if you drop a course after the regular drop deadline.
+The longer you stay in the course, the higher the percentage of tuition you will be charged.

-- You can find tuition adjustment timing and percentages for your classes in LionPATH, by selecting Enrollment and then Drop Classes, and then selecting the $ symbol in the "Tuition Calendar" column for each class.
-View our video showing where to find the Tuition Adjustment Calendar.
+• You can find tuition adjustment timing and percentages for your classes in LionPATH by selecting Enrollment and then Drop Classes, and then selecting the $ symbol in the "Tuition Calendar" column for each class.

 Additionally, the University charges a $6 per course processing fee for any course that is late dropped.